jimjonesbr/nominatim_fdw/README.md

 ---------------------------------------------
 # PostgreSQL Foreign Data Wrapper for Nominatim (nominatim_fdw)

-The `nominatim_fdw` is a PostgreSQL Foreign Data Wrapper to access data from [Nominatim](https://nominatim.org/) servers.
+The `nominatim_fdw` is a PostgreSQL Foreign Data Wrapper to access data from [Nominatim](https://nominatim.org/) servers using simple function calls.

 ## Index